mkotra/movies/README.md

 ## Missing Features
 Due to limited time for the task I did not manage to implement:
-- **Load the data from tsv files** - only some random data for now.
 - **WebUI** - I was planning to provide maybe some simple Angular based Web UI, but only managed to provide SwaggerUI.
 - **Custom Micrometer Metrics** - there are only defaults provided by Spring.